Gil-Gaitan/Python-Playground/DA/README.md

 ## Overview

 This project is an exercise in data analysis using the Titanic dataset.
-The dataset contains detailed information about passengers aboard the RMS Titanic, which sank after colliding with an iceberg on its maiden voyage.
+The dataset contains detailed information about passengers aboard the Titanic.
 By analyzing this data, we aim to uncover patterns and insights related to survival rates.
+With Python’s powerful tools, we can progressively explore the data, apply different scopes or targets, and visually reflect trends for better understanding.

 ## Dataset Information